Nhoya/gOSINT/README.md

 - [x] Find Dumps for mail address
 - [x] Search for  mail address linked to domain/mail address in PGP keyring
 - [x] Retrive Info from domain whois (waiting to be implemented)
-- [x] Search for mail address in source code (waiting to be implemented)
+- [x] Search for mail address in source code

 ## Building